KDZU-antisocial/kdzu-org/README.md

   - DNS for this is setup through R2

-## 🎬 Installing Astro, Serve, and Cloudflare Wrangler
+## 🎬 Installing Astro, and Cloudflare Wrangler

 ### Make sure Node is installed and up to date